 Durgapur Steel City, India

 Rabindranath was certainly a polymath.
 He is regarded as Kobiguru or Viswakabi.
+Mahatma Gandhi named him Gurudev.
 But he is less familiar as a singer, musician and lyricist.
-Rabindranath as a great singer, musician and lyricist is undoubtedly fantabulous.
+Rabindranath as a great singer, musician and lyricist is undoubtedly outstanding and extraordinary.

 From his childhood, he was famous for singing music.
 Here in this post, I will try to depict the talent of Rabindranath as a Singer, musician and lyricist.

 Tagore wanted to know the world through his songs and music.
 He wrote a famous lyric: ” Ganer Bhitar diye Jakhon Dekhi Bhuban Khani / Takhon tare jani, Takhon tare cini.”

 That means, when I see the world through the song, then it reveals to me and I become acquainted with this world.
 Once he told about his singing aptitude: When I have started singing, I couldn’t recollect in memory.

 Song Offerings is often identified as the English rendering of Gitanjali ( Bengali: গীতাঞ্জলি), a volume of poetry by poet Rabindranath Thakur.
 He composed these lyrics in between 1904 and 1910 and published in 1910.